knyete/Micropython-scheduler/README.md

 Scheduling also solves the problem of blocking.
 If some code needs to wait for a physical event to occur before it can continue it is said to be blocked.
 You may not want the entire system to be blocked.
 While this can be solved in conventional code, in threaded code the solution is trivial.
-The thread blocks (periodically yielding) but the rest of the system continues to run.
+The thread blocks, but while it does so it periodically yields execution.
+Hence the rest of the system continues to run.

 ### Why cooperative?

 The initial reaction to the idea of cooperative multi-tasking tends to be one of disappointment.
 Surely pre-emptive is better?
-The answer, when it comes to embedded systems, is usually no. To make a case for the defence a pre-emptive model has the advantage that if someone writes
+The answer, when it comes to embedded systems, is usually no. To make a case for the defence a pre-emptive model has one advantage: if someone writes

 ```python
 for x in range(1000000):